 The majority of companies pay their taxes on time.
 The payment due date is 1 month from the date of the Notice of Assessment (Tax Bill).
-Your company will incur penalties and face enforcement actions for late or non-payment of taxes.
+Your company will incur penalties and face recovery actions for late or non-payment of taxes.

 Consequences for late payment or non-payment of taxes